Filipanderssondev/Container_Stack_Deployment_With_Ansible/README.md

 ## Disclaimer
 > [!CAUTION]
 > This is intended for learning, testing, and experimentation.
 The emphasis is not on security or creating an operational environment suitable for production.

 ## Scope and Limitations

-Omfattning och begränsningar
+### Scope
+- The scope is inteded to serve as an internship project and learning oppertunity when it comes to working with containers, and to run applications on our virtual machines with redundance

+### Limitations
+- Naturally we have strict limitations for what we can specify and not.
+We only specfify public information and our general approach.

 ## Environment
 - [See our foundation from earlier projects](###Our-other-projects)